OlivierGaillard/hayshoursrpi/README.md

 ## Todo

-- multi-architecture build for the stateful "file" version
-- update the sql image with stateful-type displayed on html form
+- MariaDB persistence with StatefulSet

 ## History and Purpose